J0nas229/BlackMine/README.md

 ## Demo Server

 Below is the ImagicalMine demo server details, you can see what features ImagicalMine has before downloading it.<br>
+* warning this server is not 24 7 online
 **IP: nightcorepe.tk**<br>
 **Port: 19132**